webresto/core/docs/Bonuses.md

 ### to do:
 1. check isRegistred after create new user by FLAG settings
 2. Implement syncronization transaction
-3. delete user & bonus program
-4. recheck user balance, by util recheck transaction user
+3. recheck user balance, by util recheck transaction user
-5. Meal concepts and exceptions
+4. dishes and groups concepts and exceptions